 This parameter is used to determine the engine speed that will trigger the controller to output minimum fuel.
-The parameter's value is set as a frequency in Hertz or as a RPM value depending on whether the Number of Flywheel Teeth parameter is zero or nonzero respectively.
-The default value of 15,000 Hertz is used to disable over speed detection.
+The parameter's value is set as a frequency in Hertz or as a RPM value depending on whether the No. of Flywheel Teeth parameter is zero or nonzero respectively.
+The default value of 15,000 Hertz (450 Hertz ignition) is used to disable over speed detection.